Munda languages

 The family is generally divided into two branches: North Munda, spoken in the Chota Nagpur Plateau of Jharkhand, Chhattisgarh, Bihar, Odisha and West Bengal, as well as in parts of Bangladesh and Nepal, and South Munda, spoken in central Odisha and along the border between Andhra Pradesh and Odisha.

 North Munda, of which Santali is the most widely spoken and recognised as an official language in India, has twice as many speakers as South Munda.
 After Santali, the Mundari and Ho languages rank next in number of speakers, followed by Korku and Sora.
 The remaining Munda languages are spoken by small isolated groups and are poorly described.

-Characteristics of the Munda languages include three numbers (singular, dual and plural), two genders (animate and inanimate), a distinction between inclusive and exclusive first-person plural pronouns, the use of suffixes or auxiliaries to indicate tense, and partial, total, and complex reduplication, as well as switch-reference.
-The Munda languages are also polysynthetic and agglutinating.
+General characteristics of the Munda languages include head-final clausal structure, the fusion of middle voice and active voice with tense-aspect-mood markers, a distinction between inclusive and exclusive first-person plural pronouns in the pronominal systems, the lack of grammatical gender as a productive category, the widespread use of numeral classifiers, and lexical words in referential function ("nouns") all have one invariable form, a distinction between alienable and inalienable possession, and rich and pervasive systems of auxiliary verb constructions (AVCs) in clausal structure.
+The Munda languages are generally synthetic and agglutinating.
 In Munda sound systems, consonant sequences are infrequent except in the middle of words.

-The Munda languages are often interpreted as prime examples of father tongues since the languages were passed down through generations from the paternal, rather than maternal, side.
+The Munda languages are often interpreted as prime examples of father tongues since the majority of native speakers of these languages tend to display the Y-chromosome haplogroup of the original linguistic founding population in higher frequencies, and that Y-haplogroup signifies the linguistic origin, rather than based on a maternal haplogroup.